ue22-p25/backend-fastapi-notes-steps/step.md

-# CSR on note creation
+# CSR on note update